Multiquark clustering in neutron-star matter from color-spin molecular dynamics: Introduction

+In many nucleonic EOS studies, the symmetry energy and its density dependence are often discussed as ingredients that can influence neutron-star radii, although the strength of this connection is model dependent~\cite{Vinas2014,Li2019,Hornick2018}.
+Meanwhile, Wanajo et al. argued from black-hole-neutron-star merger nucleosynthesis that the ejecta require $Y_e \gtrsim 0.05$ and thereby favor an EOS similar to the density-dependent relativistic mean-field parametrization DD2~\cite{Wanajo2024}; this may be interpreted as support for comparatively strong symmetry-energy effects in the relevant density range.
+Since DD2 yields a comparatively large canonical radius, $R=13.2$ km at $M=1.4\,M_\odot$~\cite{DD2}, such comparatively large radii remain viable within current observational bounds.
+Recent astrophysical constraints on the EOS are comprehensively reviewed by Chatziioannou et al.~\cite{Chatziioannou2025}.

 This paper also addresses the \textit{hyperon puzzle} within a quark molecular-dynamics framework.
 However, it is highly nontrivial to map realistic baryon-baryon interactions to quark-quark interactions~\cite{Yamamoto2022}.
 In our earlier MD study, we modeled the physics via quark-quark interactions mapped to the mesonic channels of the $\sigma$-$\omega$-$\rho$-$\phi$ quark-meson-coupling model; the implementation accounted only for light-quark pairs $qq$ $(uu,ud,dd)$ and $ss$ pairs, inadvertently neglecting the strange-light $sq$ channel~\cite{Akimura2005}.
 In this paper, we extend the setup to a $\sigma$-$\omega$-$\rho$-$\phi$-$K^\ast$ framework that explicitly includes a nonzero $sq$ interaction.
 Interpreted as a hadronic EOS, it effectively represents a maximally stiff limit because additional attractive components (cf. $\sigma^\ast$) are omitted.
 Nevertheless, absent repulsion from the $K^\ast$ channels, we will see that the resulting EOS fails to satisfy observational and experimental constraints.
 This setup is not necessarily unrealistic.
-As an illustrative case, the $\Sigma^+ P$ interaction has been reported, from both experimental and theoretical perspectives, to exhibit minimal attraction and a repulsion stronger than that of the nucleon-nucleon force~\cite{Nanamura2022}.
-Relatedly, the U-spin symmetry energy has been argued to be much smaller than the isospin~(I-spin) symmetry energy, implying that the corresponding proton-neutron attraction is stronger than that of nucleon-hyperon pairs~\cite{You2025}.
-As a result, the $\Lambda$ potential turns repulsive at high densities, and $\Lambda$ hyperons would then be absent in neutron stars.
+As an illustrative case, the $\Sigma^+ p$ interaction has been reported to show only limited attraction and a repulsive component in combined experimental and theoretical analyses~\cite{Nanamura2022}.

 This paper is organized as follows.
 In Sec.~II, we outline our framework for CSMD.
 Sec.~III presents the numerical results, focusing on the ratio $g_{qK^*}/g_{q\omega}$.
 Sec.~IV is devoted to the discussion and conclusions.